 A registration fee is collected upon enrollment into each class.
 There is an additional processing fee for payments made on-line via a credit or debit card.
 Hope Ridge pays for processing fees associated with automatic bank payments.

 Do you teach religion?

-We do not teach a religious curriculum, however, students will say a prayer prior to eating snack.
+We do not teach a religious curriculum, however, students will say a prayer/poem prior to their water break.
 This might be a student directed prayer, a poem, or a class chant.
-During our Christmas concert, students will sing a few songs that are Christian in nature, and our pastor usually will read a book with a positive message related to character education a couple of times a year.
+During our Christmas concert, students may sing a few songs that are Christian in nature, and our pastor may read a book with a positive message related to character education a couple of times a year.